aws-samples/rescale-ebs-iops/README.md

 1 - Run the following commands in your terminal:

 ```
-aaa
-bbb
-ccc
+aws cloudformation delete-stack  --stack-name RescaleEBSIOPs
 ```

-2 - (Optionally) Open the EC2 console and identify/delete unnecessary EBS snapshots created by this solution (they are tagged as XXX).
+2 - (Optional) Open the EC2 console and identify/delete unnecessary EBS snapshots created by this solution (they are tagged as 'Rescale IOPs snapshot').

-3 - (Optionally) Delete CloudWatch log streams: /aaa/bbb/ccc.
+3 - (Optional) Delete CloudWatch log streams: /aws/lambda/RescaleEBS-\*

 ## Security